veebch/boostbox/cheatsheets/README.md

 ## neomutt

-This is a simplification and is a definite work-in progress.
+This is a simplification.
+A more comprehensive list can be found via the help command.

 ![Neomutt Cheatsheet](./neomuttcheatsheet.svg)